 As the operator of FFRDCs, MITRE pursues innovation and research in all parts of the company.
 For example, we perform research through direct projects funded by government agencies to address specific needs.
 In addition, a large portion of our research occurs within our independent research and development (R&D) program.
 When MITRE was incorporated more than 50 years ago, the founders recognized the value of research that was separate from but aligned with our direct work for sponsors.

 This separation enables us to look into the future and take calculated risks.
-For example, our researchers are encouraged to identify possibly disruptive technologies and start exploring solutions to problems that are not yet well-defined.
+For example, we encourage our researchers to identify possibly disruptive technologies and start exploring solutions to problems that are not yet well-defined.
 We strive to see sponsors' challenges in fundamentally new ways that inspire innovative and sometimes revolutionary solutions.

 - Anticipate trends in technology and next-generation requirements and help sponsors adapt their programs for the future.